 As an employer, you need to ensure that you have the capacity to pay the wages to the foreign national and that you are not on the list of Canadian ineligible employers.
-ESDC will asses the application for an LMIA against the following criteria:
+Employment and Social Development Canada will assess the application for an LMIA against the following criteria:

 HOW MUCH DOES IT COST AND HOW LONG DOES IT TAKE?

-The processing of an LMIA varies depending on the stream; it can go anywhere between 2 weeks to 3 months.
+The processing of an LMIA varies depending on the stream; it can go anywhere between two weeks to three months.
 The government fee payable to ESDC is $1,000 CAD per position, meaning that one application for an LMIA can request for multiple positions of the same title and same wage.

 WHAT ARE MY OBLIGATIONS AS AN EMPLOYER?

 As an employer, you have standard obligations per provincial and federal labour laws.
 If you are applying for a low-wage stream of LMIA (hourly wage below provincial median wage, check here for more detailed list), you are required to:

 Cover transportation costs if the temporary foreign worker is outside of Canada;